cdr60/raspberry_python_wifi/README.md

             Check that the connexion is successfull  using wpa_state (and wiating while wpa_state is "SCANNING") util success or getting a timeout
             Then get check that you got an ipv4 and print it

+- USage 3 : Scanning accessibles Hot Spot
+            ScanWifiHotSpot("wlan0",10)
+            It will give ou a list of accessibles hotspot wich quality is more than 10%